-I completed my Undergraduate degree in Psychology at the University of Leicester (I), before studying for a PG Cert in Psychological Therapies at the University of Nottingham, an MRes in Clinical Psychology at the University of Birmingham, and a Doctorate in Clinical Psychology at the University of Sheffield.
+I completed my Undergraduate degree in Psychology at the University of Leicester, before studying for a PG Cert in Psychological Therapies at the University of Nottingham, an MRes in Clinical Psychology at the University of Birmingham, and a Doctorate in Clinical Psychology at the University of Sheffield.

 I am an HCPC-registered clinical psychologist, Associate Fellow of the British Psychological Society, and Fellow of the Higher Education Academy.
-I have worked with children and families in both inpatient and community settings since qualification, mainly with young people who have an Intellectual Disability (ID) and/or other neurodevelopmental conditions.
+I have worked with children and families in inpatient, community, and third sector settings since qualification, mainly with young people who have an Intellectual Disability (ID) and/or other neurodevelopmental conditions.

 I convene the third year DClinPsy module on Systems and Organisations, and teach on the ICI, LSD, and ISO modules.

-I supervise several DClinPsy projects, which have a theme of supporting parents of children with neurodevelopmental problems, particularly ASD.
+I supervise several DClinPsy projects, which have a theme of supporting parents of children with neurodevelopmental problems, particularly ID and ASD.
 Current projects include examining the effect of… read more

 TARASOVA, D., ZEPPERITZ, S., RONSSE, E., VONK, J., ZAAL, S., HUDSON, M. and SAPPOK, T., 2022.
 Social Individuation: Extending the scale of emotional development for adolescent reference ages Research in Developmental Disabilities.
 128,